Welcome to Communicate SLT’s services for

 1. If we can’t reach the parents/carers, we will contact the referrer or the child’s nursery, school or college and ask them to help us reach the family.

-2. If we cannot reach parents/carers, but the child attends a nursery, school, or college in Halton, we may go ahead and accept the referral if parental consent has been given at the referral.
+2. If we cannot reach parents/carers, but the child attends a nursery, school, or college in Halton, we may go ahead and accept the request if parental consent has been given at the request stage.

-Once we have all the information needed, we will ‘triage’ the referral.
+Once we have all the information needed, we will ‘triage’ the request.
 This means we will decide what services are best to meet the need.

 We will then let parents/carers and the referrer know the triage decision by email.

-We will deliver appointments for children, young people and families within Family Hubs, Children’s Centres or within the child’s nursery, school, or college.
+We will deliver appointments for children, young people and families within Family Hubs or within the child’s nursery, school, or college.
 Where possible, we will offer a choice of location, days, and times.

-Following most referrals, the next step will be an assessment of the child or young person’s speech, language, and communication skills.
+Following some requests for service, the next step will be an assessment of the child or young person’s speech, language, and communication skills.

 Where appropriate, children and young people will be assessed within the nursery, school, or college they attend.
 This allows our team to observe their communication skills in practice and witness any impact on their learning and socialisation.
 In this case, the perspective of parents/carers and a case-history may be gathered before the appointment via a phone call or an online form.